-In order for the issuance to start you first need to create a campaign that terms under investors are able to invest.
+In order for the issuance to start, you first need to create a campaign that describes the terms under which investors are able to invest.
 To do so click on the "Create investment campaign" button on the Campaigns page.

-When the campaign has been successfuly created, you can use the URL of that campaign to direct investors to the investment process.
+When the campaign has been successfully created, you can use the URL of that campaign to direct investors to the investment process.

 To create a personalized invitation navigate to the Invitations page and click on "Create investment invitation" on the top right corner.
 The create invitation modal opens and you can enter the investor's data.
 Please provide the following information: